The new album by The Pedaljets

 Tentatively resurfacing in 2006, the band discovered that the tapes from the second album were salvageable so, over the course of a year working with engineer Paul Malinowski, the album was completely retooled.
 Re-recruiting original designer Archer Prewitt for the artwork and working with local label Oxblood Records, the story had come full circle.
 The LP was rereleased in 2008, MOJO featuring the lead track “Giants Of May” on its playlist: “Grungy country supplied by a Kansas City band that set out to make an album many years ago but only just got around to completing the task.
 You’ll be glad they did.”

 With smartly written, properly enigmatic scuzzy pop/punk/rock in tow, the Pedaljets have returned.
 Yes, it's kind of nice, don't you think?
-Also, be sure to check out the remarkable animation on their "Terra Nova" video and get your booty ready for an EP in spring 2014, as well as SXSW in March.
-U.S. and European tours will be announced after the first of the year.
+Also, be sure to check out the remarkable animation on their "Terra Nova" video and get your booty ready for an EP in summer 2014.

 Mike Allmayer : guitar, vocals